joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 This is a work in progress.
 I don't expect anyone else will ever build one of these, but I wanted to document it, for my own ease of replicating it again.

 The hardware and firmware is heavily based on the work of Smart Home Hookup here:  https://github.com/thehookup/Motorized_MQTT_Blinds, and here:  http://www.thesmarthomehookup.com/automated-motorized-window-blinds-horizontal-blinds/  Much thanks to that dude!
+Watch his youtube video before following my instructions.

 The Hubitat driver is my own creation, using the MQTT support that Hubitat added last year.